Chart Color Schemes

 The educational profile of Croydon Park exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 34.2%, significantly lower than the SA4 region average of 49.5%.
-Bachelor degrees are most common at 23.2%, followed by postgraduate qualifications (8.7%) and graduate diplomas (2.3%).
-Vocational credentials are held by 27.4% of residents aged 15+, with advanced diplomas at 11.1% and certificates at 16.3%.
-Educational participation is high, with 29.5% currently enrolled in formal education: 9.0% in primary, 8.3% in secondary, and 6.5% in tertiary education.
+Bachelor degrees are most prevalent at 23.2%, followed by postgraduate qualifications (8.7%) and graduate diplomas (2.3%).
+Vocational credentials are held by 27.4% of residents aged 15 and above, with advanced diplomas at 11.1% and certificates at 16.3%.
+Educational participation is high, with 29.5% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education